lunduniversity/scalades/benchmark/README.md

 ## How to run
 Navigate to the sub-folders of the different benchmarks (java, scala2, scala-native) and then fire up `sbt` and type `run`.

-As you can see Scala Native is rocking the boat, being more than 70% faster:
+Scala Native is more than 70% faster!

 ### Java:
 ```